wfogame/Excel/README.md

 5. Remeber delete the following folders: ignore, public/learning public/deprecated public/new

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes otherwise, this repository WILL NO LONGER BE UPDATED because I'm tired of this project.
-Lmao My attention span is so low PLSSS SSS HELP
+Lmao My attention span is so low PLSSS SSS HELP oh this is no longer updated?

 ## License
 Your may use this for STRICTLY non-comerical purposes See the LICENSE file for more details.